-- It helps in preventing unwanted pregnancies. - ii.
-It reduces the chance of getting STDs such as AIDS.
-[2×1⁄2] - 31. (a) Two reasons for the appearance of variations among the progeny formed by sexual reproduction are: - (i) Sexual reproduction results in new combinations of genes which are brought together during the formation of gametes. - (ii) Gene combinations are different in [2×1⁄2] gametes. - (b) (i) Part 'A' labelled is pollen grain.
-[1/2] - (ii) Part 'B' is stigma.
-The pollen grain reaches the stigma through wind, water or animals. $[\frac{1}{2}]$ - (iii) Part 'C' is the pollen tube.
-The pollen tube carries the gametes to the embryo sac for fertilisation. $[\frac{1}{2}]$ - (iv) Part 'D' is the egg cell.
-After fertilisation with the male gametes, the egg cell forms the zygote. $[\frac{1}{2}]$
+- (i) It helps in preventing unwanted pregnancies. - (ii) It reduces the chance of getting STDs such as AIDS.
+[2×1/2] - 32. (a) Two reasons for the appearance of variations among the progeny formed by sexual reproduction are: - Sexual reproduction results in new combinations of genes which are brought together during the formation of gametes. - (ii) Gene combinations are different in gametes.
+[21⁄2] - (b) (i) Part 'A' labelled is pollen grain.
+[1⁄2] - (ii) Part 'B' is stigma.
+The pollen grain reaches the stigma through wind, water or animals.[1⁄2] - (iii) Part 'C' is the pollen tube.
+The pollen tube carries the gametes to the embryo sac for fertilisation. - (iv) Part 'D' is the egg cell.
+After fertilisation with the male gametes, the egg cell forms the zygote.

-32. Reproduction is the ability of living organisms to produce living beings similar to them.
-[1]

-Reproduction maintains the number of chromosomes specific to a species in each generation.
-Multicellular organisms have specialised cells in their gonads, which have only half the number of chromosomes and half the amount of DNA as compared to non-reproductive body cells.
+- Reproduction is the ability of living organisms to produce living beings similar to them.
+[1] - Reproduction maintains the number of chromosomes specific to a species in each generation.
+Multicellular organisms have specialised cells in their gonads, which have only half the number of chromosomes and half the amount of DNA as compared to nonreproductive body cells.
 So, when these germ cells from two different individuals combine during sexual reproduction to form a new individual, it results in the re-establishment of the number of chromosomes and the DNA content in the new generation.
-Thus, it provides stability to the population of a species.
-[2]

-33. Regeneration is the ability of organisms to generate lost or damaged parts of the body.
-[1]

-When a Hydra is bisected anywhere in the upper 7th or 8th part of the body column, the upper half will regenerate a foot at its basal end and the lower half will regenerate a head at its apical end; each half generates the organ which it is missing.
-The regeneration is precise, and the head and foot are always formed specifically at the apical and basal ends, respectively.
-[2]

-- 34. Two types of reproduction: - 1.
-Sexual reproduction
+Thus, it provides stability to the population of a species. - 34.
+Regeneration is the ability of organisms to generate lost or damaged parts of the body.
+[1] When a Hydra is bisected anywhere in the upper 7th or 8th part of the body column, the upper half will regenerate a foot at its basal end and the lower half will regenerate a head at its apical end; each half generates the organ which it is - missing.
+The regeneration is precise, and the head and foot are always formed specifically at the apical and basal ends, respectively. - 35.
+Two types of reproduction: - (i) Sexual reproduction - (ii) Asexual reproduction